ellcrys/papers/README.md

 **Staked Repository:**
 A staked repository is created when a user deposits a stake to rent a fixed amount of storage space for a repository of their choice.
 Staked repositories are free to access; A user interacting with a staked repository will not need to pay any fees.
 There is a risk of staked repositories getting spammed such that their capacity is quickly exhausted.
 Maintainers of these repositories can choose to enable a **Push Fee** configuration that will require a contributor to pay a fee for every push request.
 The fee is returned after the branch is merged into a primary branch.
 Push fees prevent spammers from misusing repository resources and spamming the network.
 Anyone can add more stake to the repository to increase its allocated resources.

-**Unstaked Repository:**
+**Un-staked Repository:**
-An unstaked repositories are the opposite of staked repos.
+Un-staked repositories are the opposite of staked repos.
 They require all operations to include a fee, which means operations target at them are not free and are priced proportionally to the size of the transaction (transaction data + git objects).

 ### 5.6.
 Storage